isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 ## 8. Step 4 - Chain the Provisioners

-`build.pkr.hcl` is the “what happens inside the VM” file.
+`build.pkr.hcl` is the "what happens inside the VM" file.
 Provisioners run in order and each one has a clear responsibility:

 | Step | File or Inline Block | Why we do it |
 | ---- | -------------------- | ------------ |